 Your Local Plumbing Experts

-Apex Plumbing Pros in Columbus, OH offers a variety of plumbing services for your home.
+Apex Plumbing, Heating, and Air Pros in Columbus, OH offers a variety of plumbing services for your home.
 Our services include water heater installation and repair with both regular and tankless types.
 We can deal with septic tanks to ensure that they are clean and in good working order.
 We can also clean drains using hydro jetting to blast a stubborn clog without the use of toxic chemicals.
 If you are simply looking to add beauty to your home, we can help.
 Our company offers kitchen and bath remodeling at your request.
 Of course, we can replace old plumbing as well.